Scandinavian Airlines connects to Bangkok

 - SK974 | Bangkok – Copenhagen | Departure: 23:45 Arrival: 06:35 the next day

 A total of 300 passengers can be seated in three different cabin classes on board the Airbus A350.
 In addition to the 32 premium economy and 228 economy class seats, there are 40 business class seats on the Airbus A350-900.
 Business Class spans over ten rows, meaning the seats are arranged in a 1-2-1 configuration, giving each passenger direct aisle access.
-The business class on board the Airbus A350 represents a significant improvement over the business class product on the Airbus A330 and the already retired Airbus A340.
+The Business Class of the Airbus A350 is a huge improvement over this Business class product onboard the already retired Airbus A330 and Airbus A340 Represent.

 Conclusion on the connection of the planned trip to Bangkok